 The driver and I were close friends.
-We had the same interest in airplanes and gliders and would occasionally take his son with us.
+We had the same interest in small planes and gliders and would occasionally take his son with us.

 And when I was not with them, and an airplane flew over, he would point to the sky and call my name.